Measuring implemented savings to foster better collaboration between procurement and finance

 Our experience shows that where procurement teams disengage with the business immediately following the sourcing phase or are not privy to the implementation phase, savings realisation drops to a mere 50% of the originally identified savings, annihilating the hard work done upstream.

-This interactive workshop will cover why the mismatch between savings promised by the CPO at the start of the year, and savings that hit the bottom line at the end of the year, exists, and offers practical tips and advice for how to close the gap between reported and realised savings.
+This interactive workshop will cover how to avoid the mismatch between savings promised by the CPO at the start of the year and savings that hit the bottom line at the end of the year, by exploring ways to collaborate with finance and the business.

 Areas of focus for the workshop will include: